Four ways to stay ahead of inflation

 Commodities can also be often viewed as a hedge against the rising cost of living.
 When an economy is expanding, consumers and corporations are generally financially better off and as a result they typically spend more.
 In such an environment, supplies can be squeezed and companies start charging more for their services and goods, including raw materials and commodities.
 For example, when the price of oil rises, the cost of petrol and diesel on the forecourts follow suit.
 But commodity prices can be highly volatile, as the market for oil has shown in recent times, and investing in the asset class is not for the risk averse.
 If you are considering putting some money into commodities, there are a plethora of exchange-traded funds (ETFs), which track the price of both individual as well as baskets of commodities available.
 In addition, there is no shortage of actively managed funds, which invest in shares of commodity and commodity related firms.

 Remember, the value of investments can fall as well as rise and you could get back less than you invest.
-Seek independent advice if you’re unsure of this investment’s suitability for you.
+We're not recommending Ready-made Investments as being suitable for you based on your personal circumstances.
+If you're unsure about this investment’s suitability for you, you should seek independent advice.

 Investing made simple